sahilrajput03/sahilrajput03/learn-capacitor.md

 - Article from CapAwesome: [Click here](https://capawesome.io/blog/the-push-notifications-guide-for-capacitor/)
 - Install updates into apps without needing to update app from playstore: [https://capawesome.io/cloud/live-updates/](https://capawesome.io/cloud/live-updates/)

+## We can use android widget with capacitor

+An Android Widget is a small, interactive component placed on the home screen to provide quick access to app features or real-time information (e.g., weather, clock, or music controls).
+Widgets update dynamically and can be customized for better usability.

 ## Using https in capacitor?

 - Capacitor Docs - Using HTTPS: [Click here](https://capacitorjs.com/docs/vscode/build-and-run#using-https)